Ways To Become a U.S. Citizen

 - Have lived in the U.S. for three consecutive years immediately prior to your application filing date

-- Be a continuous permanent resident of the U.S. from the date you file until naturalization
+- Be a continuous permanent resident of the U.S. from the date you file until your naturalization

 - Have been physically present in the U.S. 18 months out of the three years immediately prior to the date you filed your application for naturalization